nginer316/arcgis/README.md

 ## Installation

-Install the metapackage from cran with:
+Install the metapackage from CRAN with:

 ``` r
 install.packages("arcgis")
 ```

-You can install the development version of arcgis from [GitHub](https://github.com/) with:
+You can install the development version of `{arcgis}` from [GitHub](https://github.com/) with:

 ``` r